 The stakes are high if you’re accused of any type of criminal offense.
 That’s particularly true of sex crimes.
 Police and prosecutors in Phoenix want to crack down on crimes involving prostitution.
 That means they’ll invest significant time and resources into putting you behind bars.

-Fortunately, you have the right to a strong criminal defense lawyer.
+Fortunately, you have the right to get help from a team of Phoenix criminal attorneys.
 The state has a high burden when it comes to proving that you broke the law.
 Our Phoenix criminal defense lawyers will make the prosecutor’s job as difficult as possible.

 At Orent Law Offices, PLC, we have more than 34 years of experience fighting for clients accused of serious crimes.
 In fact, our founding attorney is an Arizona State Bar-Certified Criminal Law Specialist.